tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## OpenShift for IBM UrbanCode Deploy

 OpenShift provides application lifecycle management functionality and DevOps tooling, and is built around a core of Docker container packaging and Kubernetes container cluster management.
 Origin provides a complete open source application container platform.
+This plug-in provides the ability to interact with OpenShift applications within IBM UrbanCode Deploy.

 ---